calderas/ic-ajax/README.md

 <hr/>

 ### lookupFixture
 Lookup a fixture.
-If successful, a fixtureData object will be returned, otherwise `undefined` will be returned.
+If successful, a FixtureData object will be returned, otherwise `undefined` will be returned.

 ```js
 var coursesFixture = ic.ajax.lookupFixture('api/v1/courses');